canonical/mongo-single-kernel-library/docs/explanation/security/cryptography.md

 When using SCRAM, usernames and passwords are stored in Charmed MongoDB and Charmed Mongos to be used by the mongod and mongos processes, in peer-relation data and in external relation to be shared with client applications via Juju secrets.

 When using mTLS, client certificates are loaded into a `tls-certificates` operator and provided to the Charmed MongoDB via a plain-text unencrypted relation.
 Certificates are stored in a file with minimal permissions.
-Note MongoDB disables support for TLS 1.0 encryption on systems where TLS 1.1+ is available.
+Note MongoDB disables support for TLS 1.0 and TLS 1.1 encryption.